bboc/s3patterns/slides/slides.md

 ## Logbook

 A logbook is a (digital) system to store all information relevant for the running an organizations or circle.
 The logbook is accessible to all members of an organization, information is hidden only when there is a good reason to do so.

+Common platforms for logbooks are Wikis (e.g. Dokuwiki or MediaWiki, Content Management Systems (e.g. Wordpress), or Google Drive, Evernote or Trello.

 ---